RMS Empress of Ireland: Investigation

-Commission of Inquiry

 Commissioners

 The Commission of Inquiry, held in Quebec, commenced on 16 June 1914 and lasted for eleven days.
 Presiding over the contentious proceedings was Lord Mersey, who had previously presided over the SOLAS summit the year before, and had headed the official inquiries into a number of significant steamship tragedies, including that of Titanic.
 The following year, he would lead the inquiry into the sinking of Lusitania.
 Assisting Lord Mersey were two other commissioners: Sir Adolphe-Basile Routhier of Quebec, and Chief Justice Ezekiel McLeod of New Brunswick.
 All three commissioners were officially appointed by John Douglas Hazen, the Minister of Marine and Fisheries of Canada, under Part X of the Canada Shipping Act.

 Twenty questions

 At the beginning of the Inquiry twenty questions were formulated by the Canadian government.
 For example, was Empress of Ireland sufficiently and efficiently officered and manned?
 (Q.4); after the vessels had sighted each other's lights did the atmosphere between them become foggy or misty, so that lights could no longer be seen?
 If so, did both vessels comply with SOLAS Articles 15 and 16, and did they respectively indicate on their steam whistles or sirens, the course or courses they were taking by the signals set out?
 (Q.11); was a good and proper lookout kept on board of both vessels?
 (Q.19); and, was the loss of Empress of Ireland or the loss of life, caused by the wrongful act or default of the Master and First Officer of that vessel, and the Master, First, Second and Third Officers of Storstad, or any of them?
 (Q.20).
 All of these questions were addressed by the inquiry and answered in full in its report.